melofton/reproducibility-demo/README.md

 # Reproductiblity from GitHub

 Add your code to GitHub and have others clone and run your code.
 Since you don't know the computational environment that other are using you have to be careful about R versioning and package dependencies.
-For straightforward analyses that use common R packages that maintain backward compatibility, then putting your code on GitHub is a solid foundation for reproduciblity.
+For straightforward analyses that use common R packages that maintain backward compatibility, then putting your code on GitHub is a solid foundation for reproducibility.

-You would then archive your GitHub repo on Zenodo so that it persists
+You would then archive your GitHub repo on Zenodo (https://zenodo.org) so that it persists.
+Here is information about linking your GitHub repo to Zenodo and then creating a release of your code that gets automatically upload to Zenodo.
+You then got into Zenodo to update the metadata.
+See more here: https://coderefinery.github.io/github-without-command-line/doi/

 # Reproductiblity from GitHub + renv